 The iFIT membership isn’t exclusive to rowing-only workouts.
 You will also get access to weight training, yoga, kickboxing, and other workouts.

 If you do cancel before the renewal date, you keep the 30 pre-loaded workouts that come on the monitor.

 There’s so much information on the iFIT program that it’s difficult to cover it all here.
 You can learn more about the coaching programs by visiting the NordicTrack iFIT website here.

 If you have any questions please leave them in the comment section and I will help get them answered.

-There really aren’t too many downsides to the monitor.
 The biggest complaint is the tablet cannot be used to stream or surf the internet.

-Basically, the tablet can only be used for the iFIT program, so no watching Netflix or YouTube on it while rowing.
+It can only be used for the iFIT program, so no watching Netflix or YouTube on it while rowing.

 The RW500 Rower is built with an oversized steel seat rail to support a smooth, sturdy rowing stroke.

 The seat is made of durable foam material and glides on industrial-grade ball-bearing rollers.